 Receive a book and a flower as a gift because a knight killed a dragon

 Books and flowers are the main protagonists of Catalonia’s most famous festival, Sant Jordi, on 23 April each year, coinciding with Book Day.
 Legend has it that, one day, a brave knight (Saint George) saved a princess by killing a dragon.
-A rose bush sprouted out of his blood, and the knight gave the princess a beautiful flower.
+A rose bush sprouted out of its blood, and the knight gave the princess a beautiful flower.
+Meanwhile, the princess wrote a love poem for the knight, and since then on that day men give women a rose, and women give men a book.
 This day commemorates the death of the saint and patron saint of Catalonia.
 So if you’re in Barcelona on 23 April, you’ll see the city transformed into a huge open-air book store and flower shop.
 Walk along Las Ramblas, go to a book signing or a concert...
 It’s a very special day!

 Try the only cider in the world poured from a height: Asturian cider!

 Cider in Asturias, in the heart of Green Spain, is much more than just a drink.
 It’s quite a symbol.
 And to know how to pour it properly is an art.
 What is pouring from a height?
 It is the traditional way of serving cider, which consists of raising a bottle with your right hand and letting the drink fall from a height, hitting against the edge of the glass that you hold in your left hand.
 Do you dare try it?
 Furthermore, various “cider tourism” activities are organised in the Cider Region, such as visits to cider houses or the llagares where it is made.
 And here’s an interesting fact: Did you know that the Natural Cider Festival in Gijón brings together more than 9,000 people who all pour cider at the same time on the beach?

 Driving away evil spirits in San Juan de Gaztelugatxe, one of the most legendary locations in the series “Game of Thrones”